AtomGraph/Web-Client/README.md

 attach SPARQL queries to retrieve the right data.
 Relevant Client classes and templates can be included and extended.

-URIs in RDF need to be relative to the base URI of the Web application.
 RDF hash as `Entity-Tag` header value

 Templates - open-source, incremental, reusable